posted under Find a Copywriter Who Specializes in Your Industry

 It’s one thing to say that your product includes moisturizer.
 It’s another to describe how soft and supple it makes your skin feel.

-When you appeal to people’s emotions, your copywriting becomes more engaging and memorable.
+When you appeal to people’s emotions, and tie your product’s features to benefits the customer can expect to receive, your copywriting becomes more engaging and memorable.

-The headline is the most important part of your written sales pitch for beauty products.
+The headline is the most important part of your written sales pitch for beauty products and skincare services.
 It’s the first thing prospects see and largely determines whether they stick around and read more or hit the back button.
 It serves as a hook, guiding them to the first sentence and beyond.

 The headline starts the selling process but it can’t do the whole job.
 Beauty copywriters know they must give careful consideration to every word to keep their readers engaged.